JustPhvn/ProjectOne-Vibes/README.md

 ## Project Description

-User will fill out a moood questionnaire that will randomly generate an image and quote of Kanye or Donald.
-The image will be accompanied by a Kanye song.
+User will fill out a moood questionnaire that will randomly generate a gif and quote of Kanye or Donald.
+The gif will be accompanied by a Kanye song.

 ## Flow Diagram & Wireframe